JuliaTorrejon/juliatorrejon/docs/portfolio.md

 ### Portfolio juliatorrejon.com

-Webpage about my learning path on Computer Science, Software Development and DevOps.

-I started blogging as a way to teach myself because I am a huge proponent of the fact that if you can write down your thoughts about a topic well enough to create a blog post, then you have sufficiently learnt the base level knowledge for that skill.
+I started blogging as a way to keep a record of my learning path because I am a huge proponent of the fact that if you can write down your thoughts about a topic well enough, then you have sufficiently learnt the base level knowledge for that skill.
 It is a great way to reinforce what you have learnt.

 ### Bin Collection Day